On the Hardness of the Lee Syndrome Decoding Problem: information set Decoding in the Lee Metric

 \subsection{Partial Gaussian Elimination Algorithms}

-In this section we adapt the partial Gaussian elimination (PGE) algorithms from the Hamming metric to the Lee metric, namely \cite{finiasz, mmt, bjmm}.
-Note that, generally, these algorithms are considered to be the fastest algorithms to solve the syndrome decoding problem in the Hamming metric, in particular when the problem admits many solutions.
+In this section we adapt the Partial Gaussian Elimination (PGE) algorithms from the Hamming metric to the Lee metric, namely \cite{finiasz, mmt, bjmm}.
 They all follow the same strategy: by only applying partial Gaussian elimination, depending on a parameter $\ell ,$ we are able to solve the original syndrome decoding instance by solving a smaller one.